atom/metrics/README.md

 * The amount of time the current window was open for
 * The amount of time the current window took to load
 * The amount of time the app took to launch
+* Deprecations: package name and version of each deprecation

 [GA]: http://www.google.com/analytics
 [MAC]: http://en.wikipedia.org/wiki/MAC_address